 Mama was teaching in my school but, thankfully, she was not my teacher!

 I remember my second-grade teacher, Mrs. Wynn, because she was great.
 She would come up with all sorts of wonderful activities.
 Looking back, however, I realize that, because I moved from one school system to another, I missed a few things.
-Minor things like transitioning from printing to cursive writing.
+Minor things like transitioning from printing to cursive writing and major things like mathematics.
 I was still printing while everyone else was writing cursive.
 I had to do a lot of catching up!
 To this day, I write in what I would call print-cursive-pig-scratch.
+Also, it took me decades to conquer mathematics.
 It didn’t help, unbeknownst to anyone, that I lacked sight accommodation and, if educational practice had been advanced, would’ve been classified dyslexic.
-I also struggled with reading and math.
+All this lack of foundation caused me to struggle.
+Math, spelling, reading, and language arts were my nemesis.
 I truly was a “C” average, maybe even a “D”, average student.

 Chris and Barbara on a Bike (with friend)